 The level of zoom

-When we go back to the color example, you can zoom in the primary colors (blue, green, red) and you can discuss about turquoise for hours.
+When we go back to the color example, you can zoom in the primary colors (blue, green, red) and you can discuss about turquoise for hours (where I call it blueish, while others call it greenish).
 But if you zoom deeper into the colors to the complementary colors the discussion becomes easier.
 At this deeper level, turquoise is even a color and the discussion is easily solved.
 You will find a common ground once you zoom a little bit deeper.
 Suppose you are looking at a house and you say “I don’t like it”, while your partner says she likes it.
 You disagree here.
 However, it could be the case that you are at a different level of zoom.
-While you might be talking about the house in general, your partner might be talking about the house in the neighborhood in the city.
+While you might be talking about the house on itself (the structure and size), your partner might be talking about the house in relation to the neighborhood in the city.
 It is important to attune the level you zoom into when discussing things with each other.
 This is because you might be separating things based on different levels of zooms.
-Pulling things apart from each other is quite difficult when you are zooming into small details, but when you need to make decisions of the larger concept.
+When you zoom into small details, it is quite difficult to see them different from the larger concept.
 How important is the design of the house compared to its neighborhood?
-They are quite inseparable.
-The smallest details of the house (like the doorknobs) become the largest concept of the house (the general opinion), they belong to each other.
+They are quite inseparable, they are tied together.
+The smallest details of the house (like the doorknobs) is a part of the largest concept of the house (the general opinion), they belong to each other.
 You can not distinguish them.